tinyos/tinyos-main/apps/tests/storage/Log/README.txt

 will fail, but a subsequent read will succeed.

 A successful test will turn on the green led.
 A failed test will turn on the red led.
 The yellow led blinks during the steps of the full test.
+A serial message whose last byte is 0x80 for success and all other values indicate failure is also sent at the end of the test.

 Tools: